ericoporto/ags-manual-wiki/EditingGUIs.md

 rather than the GUI.

-Using the Properties window, you can set a picture for the button instead, and you can also set various other self-explanitory attributes.
+Using the Properties window, you can set a picture for the button instead, and you can also set various other self-explanatory attributes.
 You set what happens when the player clicks on the button by using the "Click Action" attribute.
 This can be set to "Run Script" (the default), and also "Set mode", which changes the cursor mode to the mode specified